Homemade Pizza Hot Pockets with Puff Pastry

-Did you know that you can easily make your own homemade hot pockets with puff pastry?!
+Did you know that you can easily make your own homemade puff pastry pizza pockets?!
 And they are SO simple!
-Plus, you can make up a bunch in advance and freeze them.
-So today, I bring you my recipe for Freezer-Friendly Homemade Pizza Pockets!
+Plus, you can make up a

 My family has really loved the Ham & Swiss Puff Pockets, and I’d like to have a few more varieties to add to the mix.